Everyone has a credit score, and financial providers use them to know if someone presents a risk when they apply to borrow money.

-Your credit record is a report card that shows your financial history.
-It shows whether you pay your bills on time, how much debt you have, how many times you've applied for credit, whether you've missed any payments, and if you've had any county court judgments (CCJs) filed against you.
+Your credit score or record is a report showing your financial history.
+It reveals whether you pay your bills on time, how much debt you have, how many times you’ve applied for credit, whether you’ve missed any payments, and if you’ve had any county court judgments (CCJs) filed against you.

 Other things it records include: